-Before coaching college baseball, Giaquinto had an accomplished football playing career that included four seasons in the NFL.
-He first played for the Miami Dolphins in 1980, then joined the Washington Redskins, playing for the Super Bowl XVII squad that beat his former team for the title.
-He graduated from UConn in 1979, where he still holds the school's all-time single-game rushing record of 277 yards against Holy Cross in 1976.
+Giaquinto graduated from UConn in 1979, where he still holds the school's all-time single-game rushing record of 277 yards against Holy Cross in 1976.
+Before coaching college baseball, he had an accomplished playing career in football that included four seasons in the NFL.
+He first played for the Miami Dolphins in 1980 before joining the Washington Redskins, playing for the Super Bowl XVII squad that beat his former team for the title.
 After his professional football career, Giaquinto took a position as assistant baseball coach at George Mason University.
 There he received his master's in Education before being hired at SHU in 1988.

 He and his wife Barbara have two children, Annie and Patrick.

 - Led SHU to seventh consecutive Northeast Conference Championship Game in 2015, where the Pioneers won their fourth Championship in program history and third in five years.